RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 ```
 **Figure 1:** Process flow chart for the experiment.

-a.	*Project Setup:* The UR5e robotic arm is configured, and the vision system and sensors are set up to record data.
+a. *Project Setup:* The UR5 robot arm is installed, with sensors and vision system ready to record data.
-b.	*Define Experiment Parameters:* Target drop positions and test objects with varying properties are selected.
+b. *Define Experiment Parameters:* Reference points of drop locations and test objects with varying characteristics are selected.
-c.	*ROS-Based Software Configuration:* The robot's movements are programmed using ROS-based software to ensure repeatability.
+c. *ROS-Based Software Configuration:* The robot movements are configured using ROS2 software to ensure repeatability.
-d.	*Conduct Experiment:* The robotic arm releases test objects, and the vision system and sensors record the drop locations and trajectories.
+d. *Conduct Experiment:* Robotic arm drops test objects, with the sensors and vision system recording the drop locations and trajectories.
-e.	*Data Collection:* Data from the vision system and sensors is collected, including deviations from target points.
+e. *Data Collection:* Vision system and sensor data are collected, such as target point deviations.
-f.	*Analysis:* The data is analyzed to determine the influence of defined variables on deviations.
+f. *Analysis:* Data are processed to determine how specified variables influence deviations.
-g. *Iterate (if necessary):* If needed, the experiment is repeated with adjusted parameters for validation
+g. *Iterate (if necessary):* Conduct experiments with adjusted parameters if needed for confirmation
-h. *Report Findings:* Results are summarized, and insights are provided for future improvements.
+h. *Report Findings:* Findings are compiled, and conclusions are provided for future improvements.

 ## E. Sensor Intergration

 ## F. Interface

 ## G. Control and Autonomy
+A *low-latency feedback loop* will be established to provide real-time feedback to the UR5 controller where sensor data is processed and transmitted.
+This enables the UR5 inverse kinematics and control algorithms to dynamically adjust grip strength and drop execution in real-time.
+A *High-Level decision-making module* will also read long-term trends from sensor feedback to make higher-level decisions.
+When systematic errors in drop accuracy occur, the system will adjust its release strategies, i.e., altering grip pressure or release angles, to improve performance.
 ## H. Preparation Setup

 ## I. Final Demonstration